-NAGO/YORUBA Kola-Nut Server with Trapped Free-Moving Head (80 cm — Carving-Virtuosity Masterpiece)
+NAGO/YORUBA Kola-Nut Server with Trapped Free-Moving Head (80 cm — Complex Openwork Carving)

 A highly complex wooden sculpture depicting a kneeling female caryatid supporting a lidded, geometric bowl.
 Ingeniously, a completely free-moving, fully carved human head is trapped within the openwork structural base beneath the bowl.

-This sculpture from the Nago (a Yoruba subgroup in Benin) is an absolute masterpiece of technical woodcarving.
+This sculpture from the Nago (a Yoruba subgroup in Benin) is a highly accomplished example of technical woodcarving.
 The aesthetic balances the serene, idealized face of the supporting female figure with the rigid, geometric patterns of the lidded bowl.
-As Hornek explicitly confirms, the artist's true virtuosity lies in the base: a "head between the supporting figures, which is completely separate from the rest of the sculpture."
+As documented by Hornek, a notable feature of the carving lies in the base: a "head between the supporting figures, which is completely separate from the rest of the sculpture."
 The carver has successfully created a "cage" holding a free-moving, independent human head, all sculpted from a single, continuous block of wood.
-This technical feat was designed to elicit awe and demonstrate the supreme skill of the artisan.
+This technical feat may have been designed to elicit admiration and demonstrate the skill of the artisan.

 2. Ritual Function and the Diplomacy of Kola

-In Yoruba and Nago society, the offering of kola nuts is the ultimate, formalized gesture of hospitality and respect.
-As Hornek confirms, this elaborate lidded bowl served as a highly prestigious serving container for these sacred nuts; offering kola from such a masterful object elevated the exchange into a profound demonstration of the host's wealth and status.
-Refusing a nut from this bowl was considered a severe insult.
-When not in diplomatic use, the figure was kept on a domestic altar — extremely common in Yoruba culture — to hold offerings for the gods.
+In Yoruba and Nago society, the offering of kola nuts is a highly formalized gesture of hospitality and respect.
+As documented by Hornek, this elaborate lidded bowl is associated with use as a prestigious serving container for these sacred nuts; offering kola from such an object elevated the exchange into a demonstration of the host's wealth and status.
+Refusing a nut from this bowl was traditionally considered a severe insult.
+When not in diplomatic use, the figure was kept on a domestic altar — common in Yoruba culture — to hold offerings for the deities.

-The wood exhibits a gorgeous, multi-toned handling patina.
-The lid's handle, the female figure's shoulders, and the rim of the bowl have been polished to a dark, oily sheen through decades of careful, respectful handling by hosts and guests.
+The wood exhibits a deep, multi-toned handling patina.
+The lid's handle, the female figure's shoulders, and the rim of the bowl have been polished to a dark, oily sheen, consistent with handling over an extended period.
 The interior of the bowl shows a dry, slightly stained surface consistent with the storage of organic nuts.
-The ingenious free-moving head within the base shows authentic wear from rattling against its wooden cage over the years.
+The free-moving head within the base shows wear consistent with rattling against its wooden cage over time.

 Summary

-This Nago serving bowl is a technical marvel of West African woodcarving, featuring a brilliant, free-moving head trapped within its base.
-It serves as a beautiful, physical testament to the complex rituals of Yoruba hospitality and domestic veneration.
+This Nago serving bowl is a highly complex example of West African woodcarving, featuring a free-moving head trapped within its base.
+It serves as a compelling physical testament to the rituals of Yoruba hospitality and domestic veneration.